 Robert grew up on the South Side and studied theatre and psychology at Western Illinois University.
 When he came back to Chicago, he got cast in Rosencrantz & Gildernstern Are Dead at Stage Left.
 He quickly became a company member.
 Other highlights of his career include acting and designing costumes for A Member of the Wedding (also at Stage Left), and playing the lead in Blues for an Alabama Sky by Pearl Cleage at Madison Rep.

-Robert tells us about recent favorite acting projects, including appearing in a new play called Lottery Day by Ike Holder for the Goodman Theatre’s New Stages project.
+Robert tells us about recent favorite acting projects, including appearing in a new play called Lottery Day by Ike Holter for the Goodman Theatre’s New Stages project.

 Robert is also a successful musician, whose “unattainable goal” when he was young was to become a backup singer.
 When Poi Dog Pondering’s band leader Frank Orall met Robert when both were performing in Brigid Murphy’s Milly’s Orchid Show, Frank asked him to come sing a couple of lines for a Poi Dog recording.

 Soon after, he was asked to join the group for a show outside of the Field Museum in Chicago.
 There were 10,000 people in attendance!
 Later he went on tour with the band for several years.
 Robert is still a proud member of the Poi Dog Pondering collective.
 They’ll be performing five shows this December at City Winery in Chicago.
 Their live shows are joyous and not to be missed!
 On this episode, you’ll hear a couple of short clips from one of Poi Dog Pondering’s great albums, Pomegranate.